gabrielrondon/ghost_dev/docs/milestone1.md

 - Test execution with an initial use case (ONE use case) Definition of Done: Successful end-to-end testing of a complete proof request, generation, and verification cycle.
 A test script and a demo video will be available.

+we decided the use case to be prove the user has a specific token and with a certain amount. not nfts, token (fungibles).
 ## Overview
 This milestone implements a canister-based Zero-Knowledge Proof (ZKP) system for private attestations, focusing on token ownership verification.
 The system allows users to prove they own an token without revealing their identity.